 When most people think about changes in a home to make sure that it meets the needs of life changes, almost everyone focuses on changes in the bathroom and maybe the kitchen.
-To be certain, those areas are important, but to make a forever living in place home work for everyone, young or old, the design needs to be accessible to make it safe and allow independence for everyone throughout.
+To be certain, those areas are important, but to make a forever Full Access home work for everyone, young or old, the design needs to be accessible to make it safe and allow independence for everyone throughout.

 The home was designed with an open concept to allow for ease of movement throughout no matter what your stage of life.
 Whether you are a toddler just learning to walk or on crutches because of an injury, or using a walker after a stroke, this design provides room for movement.